Kusadasi Aegean Coast, Turkey Travel Guide

 Counters and self-service kiosks expedite the check-in process.

-Duty-free shops, boutiques, various restaurants and cafes cater to travelers.
+Duty-free shops, boutiques, a range of restaurants and cafes cater to travelers.

 Lounges offer nice waiting rooms for eligible passengers.